How Multitenant Architecture Is Disrupting Modern Order Management

 Mustafa Masud

-Senior Product Manager @ fabric.
+Director of Product Management @ fabric.
 Previously Digital Product Manager @ Bed, Bath, & Beyond.

 Learn more about fabric